-AquAbility develops independence and ability, enhances health and fitness, increases self-esteem, and improves quality of life for children, adults and veterans with disabilities.
+AquAbility therapeutic aquatic programs develop independence and ability, enhance health and fitness, increase self-esteem, and improve quality of life for children, adults and veterans with disabilities.

 AquAbility therapeutic aquatic programs are available for infants to adults who are challenged by a variety of disabilities, including but not limited to: paralysis, stroke, Parkinson’s disease, visual or auditory impairment, multiple sclerosis, cerebral palsy, amputation, spinal cord injury, brain injury, Down Syndrome, spina bifida, autism, and developmental disabilities.
 AquAbility strives to provide all people with disabilities access to our programs.
 Contact us for scholarship inquiries.